rafed/devra/content/posts/GIT/Common git mistakes and how to fix them/index.md

 Please tell me who you are
 ```

-It's because, when you make a commmit, git adds a name and an email to the commit so that others can know who made these changes.
+It's because, when you make a commit, git adds a name and an email to the commit so that others can know who made these changes.
 Let's configure the global name and email.

 ```bash
 $ git config --global user.email johndoe@example.com